top of page

 Alex Leslie

-After the Deluge: How will PE manage its talent timebomb?
+Talking Points: How will PE manage its talent timebomb?

 Failing to spot a senior leadership shortcoming at hiring has the potential to undermine the attractiveness of a portfolio company at exit